hirrolot/datatype99/README.md

 ### Q: How does it work?

+A:

-A: In short, the `datatype` macro expands to a tagged union accompanied with type hints and value constructors.
-Pattern matching desugars merely to a switch statement.
-To generate all this stuff, [Metalang99] is used, which is a preprocessor metaprogramming library.
+ - `datatype` expands to a tagged union accompanied with type hints and value constructors.
+This is the data layout of a sum type.
+ - `match` expands to a switch statement.

+To generate all this stuff, [Metalang99] is used, a preprocessor metaprogramming library.

 More on it in [_Compiling Algebraic Data Types in Pure C99_].